 Vanderstichel et al. (2015) Recent publication reporting variable testosterone levels in dogs chemically castrated with Esterisol (Zeuterin).
 Abstract

-With informed consent, a veterinarian could offer epididymal injection of calcium chloride to an owner seeking hormone-preserving sterilization but not wanting to subject the dog to vasectomy surgery.
-(Chlorhexidine, a disinfectant also used in mouthwashes and toothpaste, could be tried too, based on success in the studies referenced below; however, being a salt plus alcohol rather than a chemical, calcium chloride in alcohol seems a more cautious place to start from a safety standpoint, since both calcium chloride salt and alcohol are already considered safe in other uses such as food additives.)
+With informed consent, a veterinarian could offer epididymal injection of calcium chloride to an owner seeking hormone-preserving sterilization but not wanting to subject the dog to vasectomy surgery (calcium chloride in alcohol rather than chlorhexidine is likely a more cautious place to start from a safety standpoint).
 A sperm sample would determine whether the injection had been successful or not.
-If you are a veterinarian who, after careful research, provides calcium chloride epididymal injection to a well-informed owner specifically requesting it, you can further science for the benefit of all dogs: submit your data using the calcium chloride data submission form at Parsemus Foundation’s Calchlorin page so others can learn from your experience.
+If you are a veterinarian who, after careful research, provides calcium chloride epididymal injection to a well-informed owner specifically requesting it, you can further science for the benefit of all dogs by sharing your experience with us at email@example.com

 2012 overview of epididymal injection approach and references